 - Unhappy couples nag.
 Nagging is a dripping faucet.
 It will lead your relationships to a slow, painful demise.

 - Unhappy couples threaten.
 Threats create a no-win situation.
 If the other person changes, threats will be used again in the future.
 If the other person stands his ground–and the threat is put into action–more negativity is brought into the relationship.
 Nothing good comes from threats.

 - Unhappy couples punish.
 Couples who punish build their relationship on fear.
 Before punishing, ask yourself, “Why would I want to hurt somebody that I love?”

 - Unhappy couples bribe.
 Although bribes are more appealing than threats, they are still a form of coercion.
 Bribing is one more attempt to get the other person to do something that he or she is opposed to doing.

 Perhaps you have noticed a common theme running through the seven habits.
 Miserable couples try to change their partner.

 Happy Couples vs. Miserable Couples

 Now that you know the seven habits of miserable couples, you can steer clear of them.
 Evade them as you would a rabid dog.
 The bottom line is unhappy couples make miserable choices.
 Happy couples choose to act the way happy couples act.
-So choose happy habits, avoided the mistakes unhappy couples make, and be happy in your relationship.
+So choose happy habits.
+Avoid the mistakes unhappy couples make.
+And choose to be happy in your relationship.
 It really might be that simple!